How To Fix Excel Circular Reference Error?

 3. Preview the repaired files and click Save File to save the files at desired location.

 In cell B3 you are using the formula =D1+D2+D3.
-So in this case you are using a function that includes the reference to itself.
+So, in this case, you are using a function that includes the reference to itself.

-How To Fix Circular Reference Error In Excel?
+How to Fix Circular Reference in Excel?

 • Hit the Formulas.